-From April through October on Monday-Wednesday-and Fridays starting at 1pm central.
-You can get fresh produce and Amish made goods right off the dock!
-It's the perfect way to get in an Amish tour in the morning and a bit of shopping after lunch!
+From April through October, on Monday, Wednesday, and Friday starting at 1 pm central, you can get fresh produce and Amish-made goods right off the dock!
+It's the perfect way to get on an Amish tour in the morning and do some shopping after lunch!

 The Amish country flea market Center

-From shirts to quilts to Amish jellies and jams, you can find all kinds of things inside the Amish country flea market welcome center.
-There are several antiques and special items inside with many good deals to be had.
+You can find all kinds of things inside the Amish Country Flea Market Welcome Center, from shirts to quilts to Amish jellies and jams.
+There are several antiques and unique items inside, with many good deals to be had.
 Make sure to go in and see what all they have!